gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 she could.
 When she let go, the bit she had teased out slowly sank back into the cloud.

 The young soldier patted the cloud gingerly.
-Seized by a sudden impulse, Noxy said, "Here, do this."
+Seized by a sudden reckless impulse, Noxy said, "Here, do this."
 She backed up, then ran at the cloud and threw herself onto his back.  *Poof!* "Come on!" she said to Private Thokmay.

 He hesitated.
-"Oh, come on," she repeated, a splash of scorn in her tone.
+"Don't worry," she reassured him.
 "He won't bite---he's not a tiger or anything."

 Private Thokmay set his jaw and jumped clumsily onto the cloud.
 His feet immediately slipped out from underneath him.
 "Oof!" he grunted as he landed on